Percent of Time Fire PFA Intercedes before Flashover (contained to room of origin)

 Analysis of Performance

-There were no fires that reached flashover in the fourth quarter of 2024.
-There were 25 incidents calculated in the third quarter: Twelve were structure/building fires and 13 other fires met the criteria of this measure.
-These 13 fires were confined fires in or attached to structures.
-Eight of the building fires had to be extinguished by crews on scene with proper deployment of hoselines.
-Two of the fires were in a building with a sprinkler system.
-This system operated and was effective in one of the fires.
+There were 4 fires that reached flashover in the first quarter of 2025.
+There were 24 incidents calculated in the first quarter: Fourteen were structure/building fires and 10 other fires met the criteria of this measure.
+These 10 fires were confined fires in or attached to structures.
+Eleven of the building fires had to be extinguished by crews on scene with proper deployment of hoselines.
+One of the fires was in a building with a sprinkler system.

-The performance for the third quarter flashover measure was 100% for PFA with the goal being 85%.
-YTD this measure sits at 92.16%.
+The performance for the first quarter flashover measure was 83.33% for PFA with the goal being 85%.
+YTD this measure sits at 83.33%.

 Metric Definition